Biden unveils ambitious plan to reach 100% clean electricity by 2035, pour trillions into green energy - LI News Radio

 Spencer Platt/Getty ImagesBY: JOHN VERHOVEK AND MOLLY NAGLE, ABC NEWS

+(WASHINGTON) — Advocating for swift and urgent action to address the growing threat of climate change and castigating President Donald Trump over his inaction on the issue, former vice president Joe Biden laid out his vision for a dramatic overhaul of the nation’s energy sector and beefed up investments in sustainable infrastructure in a speech Tuesday afternoon from his hometown of Wilmington, Delaware.

+“If I have the honor of being elected president, we’re not just going to tinker around the edges.
+We’re going to make historic investments that will seize the opportunity and meet this moment in history,” Biden said, echoing the language used by some of his more progressive former rivals for the Democratic presidential nomination.

-(WASHINGTON) — Former vice president Joe Biden unveiled a sweeping new proposal on Tuesday that called for the United States to achieve a carbon-free power sector by 2035 and make a $2 trillion investment over his first four years in office in green energy and infrastructure to combat the threat of climate change.
+Earlier Tuesday, Biden unveiled a sweeping new proposal that called for the United States to achieve a carbon-free power sector by 2035 and make a $2 trillion investment over his first four years in office in green energy and infrastructure to combat the threat of climate change.

+“When Donald Trump thinks about climate change, the only word he can muster is hoax.
+When I think about climate change, the word I think of is jobs,” Biden mused on Tuesday, referencing a 2014 tweet from his GOP rival.

+On Tuesday, the presumptive Democratic nominee sought to cast his new proposal as an ambitious but realistic set of policies that address a challenge many Democrats and young people rank consistently and increasingly as a top issue.

 The campaign described the proposal, which would move the nation rapidly toward a quick reduction of its reliance on fossil fuels, as a jobs and infrastructure plan, building upon and incorporating his initial climate policy, by “scaling up and accelerating our investments to meet the moment we are in: an economic crisis,” according to one campaign adviser.